Exploded Manifolds: Stratified structure

-One example of an exploded manifold which is not basic is the exploded manifold constructed by taking the quotient of $\mathbb R\times\ex T$ by the action $(x,\tilde z\mapsto (x+1,\e 1\tilde z)$.
-This exploded manifold has a single strata.
+One example of an exploded manifold which is not basic is the exploded manifold constructed by taking the quotient of $\mathbb R\times\ex T$ by the action $(x,\tilde z)\mapsto (x+1,\e 1\tilde z)$.
+This exploded manifold has a single stratum.
 The smooth part of this exploded manifold is a circle, the tropical structure has nontrivial monodromy around this circle, so this exploded manifold is not basic.

 A second example is given by gluing $\et 1{[0,1]}$ to itself via the map $\tilde z\mapsto \e 1\tilde z^{-1}$.
-This exploded manifold has two strata - one strata with tropical part a point and smooth part a two punctured sphere, one with tropical part an interval, and smooth part a point.
-There are two different inclusions of the tropical part of the first strata into the interval $[0,1]$ associated with the second strata so this exploded manifold is not basic.
+This exploded manifold has two strata - one stratum with tropical part a point and smooth part a two punctured sphere, one with tropical part an interval, and smooth part a point.
+There are two different inclusions of the tropical part of the first stratum into the interval $[0,1]$ associated with the second stratum so this exploded manifold is not basic.

-The following is an example which is a model for a neighborhood of a strata with smooth part $M$ and tropical part $P$ in a basic exploded manifold:
+The following is an example which is a model for a neighborhood of a stratum with smooth part $M$ and tropical part $P$ in a basic exploded manifold: